-1. To add a user, district contacts select the green button 'Add New Job Position' and a fill in screen will appear to add the user's information.
-Figures 31, 32 and 33 below show fields that should be filled in to add participants to new job positions.
+1. To add a new user, district contacts select the green button 'Add New Job Position' and a fill-in screen appears to add the user's information.
+Figures 34 and 35 below show fields that should be filled in to add participants to new job positions.